vicky553/Application-form/README.md

 # Application-form
-📋 A simple and user-friendly Application Form built using HTML, CSS, and JavaScript.
+📋 A simple and user-friendly Application Form built using HTML, CSS,.
 This project demonstrates form design, input validation, and responsive layout.
 Perfect for beginners learning web development basics and small projects. 🚀
 🚀 Features

 Clean and simple UI